Matterport (NASDAQ:MTTR) Updates FY 2022 Earnings Guidance

-Matterport (NASDAQ:MTTR – Get Rating) last issued its earnings results on Tuesday, May 10th.
-The company reported $0.23 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.46) by $0.69.
-The business had revenue of $28.51 million during the quarter, compared to the consensus estimate of $27.47 million.
+Matterport (NASDAQ:MTTR – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
+The company reported $0.23 EPS for the quarter, beating analysts’ consensus estimates of ($0.46) by $0.69.
 Matterport had a negative return on equity of 53.37% and a negative net margin of 233.50%.
-The company’s revenue for the quarter was up 5.9% on a year-over-year basis.
-During the same period in the prior year, the business posted ($0.01) EPS.
-Sell-side analysts forecast that Matterport will post -1.07 EPS for the current fiscal year.
+The firm had revenue of $28.51 million for the quarter, compared to analysts’ expectations of $27.47 million.
+During the same quarter in the prior year, the firm earned ($0.01) EPS.
+The business’s revenue for the quarter was up 5.9% compared to the same quarter last year.
+Equities analysts anticipate that Matterport will post -1.07 earnings per share for the current year.

 Matterport Company Profile (Get Rating)